eventodb-hq/eventodb/golang/internal/store/README.md

 ## Overview

-The message store implements a Message DB-compatible storage layer with the following key features:
+The message store implements a EventoDB-compatible storage layer with the following key features:

 - **Dual Backend Support**: Postgres and SQLite backends with identical APIs
 - **Namespace Isolation**: Physical separation of data per namespace (schemas for Postgres, separate DBs for SQLite)
 - **Optimistic Locking**: Version-based concurrency control for writes
 - **Category Queries**: Efficient queries across multiple streams in a category
 - **Consumer Groups**: Deterministic partitioning for parallel processing
-- **Message DB Compatibility**: Hash functions and utility functions compatible with Message DB
+- **EventoDB Compatibility**: Hash functions and utility functions compatible with EventoDB

 ## Architecture